Difference in Differences

 f.
 Highlighting other sources of treatment effect heterogeneity

-6. Other DiD topics:
+6. Other DiD topics (if time allows):

 a.
 Design-based inference in DiD settings